 It should come as no surprise that the fields of psychology and marketing pair well together.
 In fact, the best marketing campaigns are rooted in behavioural science.

-While you’d assume psychology features heavily in all marketing degrees, that’s not always the case: it’s often just touched upon.
+While you’d assume psychology features heavily in all marketing degrees, that’s not always the case: it’s often just touched on.
 Deakin University’s Bachelor of Marketing (Psychology) is unique in offering students a full major in both marketing and psychology packaged within a single, three-year degree.

 Why is psychology integral to marketing?